Concrete Countertop Round Cantilever Front Sink Form

 - Diameter across dome: 17"

-- When spaced properly, this form will create a 1.5" concrete thickness shaped to the inside sink when using our SDP-4 Bowl Sink Mold, and will stick out @ 5-3/4" from the countertop.
-If you want less of the sink protruding out from the countertop, you can cut the rubber mold down (but cutting a thick piece of rubber like this takes time and you'll need to so some sanding to get a flat smooth surface again)
+- When spaced properly, this form will create a 1.5" concrete thickness shaped to the inside sink when using our SDP-4 Bowl Sink Mold, and will stick out @ 5-" from the countertop.
+If you want less of the sink protruding out from the countertop, you can cut the rubber mold down (but cutting a thick piece of rubber like this takes time and you'll need to so some sanding to get a flat smooth surface again, or place a scribed piece of thin plexiglass across the whole font of your form to remove any seams and imperfactions!)

 Mold Use Concrete Countertop Round Cantilever Front Sink Form